DineWithMe/Development-Tools/Front End/How to Now.md

 ## 2. Create a add a "now" key in package.json

+**Using Now version 1**

 I prefer cleaner root directory so instead of now.json, I configure Now in package.json, all the properties is optional

 ```
   "now": {
-    "version": 2, // if you have problem deploying in Now 2.0, you can deploy it in version 1
+    "version": 1,
     "name": "MyAppName",
     "dotenv": ".env file path", // read environment variable from dotenv file
     "env": {
       "NODE_ENV": "production" // exclude dev-dependency from installation, this also mean that you might want to install some dev-dependency as dependency if you rely on them in npm scripts "build" and "start" because Now use these two scripts to build and start
     },
-    "alias":"mydomain" // when you run "now alias" command after deployment, it will pick up this alias key's value as argument
+    "alias":"MyDomainName" // when you run "now alias" command after deployment, it will pick up this alias key's value as argument
   }
 ```